 Beware the tax man

-You pay a 20% tax on dividends that gets deducted before the dividend is paid to you.
-This amount seems like very little if you’re just starting out, but as your portfolio grows this will become an important consideration.
+You pay a 20% tax on dividends that in most cases gets deducted before the dividend is paid to you.
+This amount seems like very little if you’re just starting out, but as your In the world of finance, a "portfolio" is a term to describe all the assets you own.
+It includes shares, cash, bonds, physical property, your retirement savings, your tax-free savings and any other financial instruments you might hold.
+It excludes insurance products like life insurance.
+Your overall portfolio can be made up of a number of portfolios held at different More grows this will become an important consideration.

 *You might be excited by the idea of getting involved in the management of the companies you love, but listed companies typically have thousands of shareholders.
 For that reason, each share entitles the shareholder to a vote.